Herman Finger

-Herman Finger was a lumberman who owned and operated various lumber companies that operated in Wisconsin, Minnesota, Ontario, Manitoba, and Saskatchewan.
+Herman Finger (1856-1929) was an American lumberman who owned and operated various lumber companies that operated in Wisconsin, Minnesota, Ontario, Manitoba, and Saskatchewan.
 He also served as the first mayor of The Pas after its establishment in 1912.

 Origins in the United States

 Eva and Gottfried Finger immigrated to the United States from Germany and gave birth to Herman in Brookfield, Wisconsin on 13 April 1856.
 They lived near Milwaukee for seven years before moving to Outagamie County.
 Eva and Gottfried had ten children including Herman.

 In 1878, Herman bought a farm in Waupaca County and some land in Northern Minnesota, and in 1881 he became the foreman of Sherry Lumber Company in Vesper, Wisconsin.

 In 1886, he acquired a stake in Gerry Lumber Company near Eagle River, Wisconsin, and was put in-charge of running the company.
 In 1894, he became Treasurer of Vilas County while continuing to run the lumber company.

 While living in Wisconsin, he and his wife Emma Elizabeth Finger gave birth to seven children.